raspy135/Qun-mk2/README.md

 _Tutorial: [video](https://www.youtube.com/watch?v=YqOcnWoZYG8) is available._

-Live slicing (Making slices by pressing buttons while you are playing sample) can be done when you set GRN mode to ONE mode.
-Here is the steps to perform live slicing:
+Live slicing makes slices by pressing buttons while you are playing a sample.
+Live slicing can be done when you set GRN mode to ONE mode.

+_Workflow: perform live slicing._

 1. Initialize a preset with "Slice" template.
 (Shift + PARAM and select "Slice").
 Or set up the parameters by yourself.
 Make sure GRN mode is ONE.
 2. Go Granular mode and load sample or record sample